-It’s a convent now, not a monastery.
-It’s been a nunnery for much longer than it ever was a monks’ place.
-But it’s the word monasterium that lent its name to the town of Müstair, and to the valley it lies at the end of.
-It’s the easternmost municipality in Switzerland, located in the southeast corner of the canton of Grison (Graubünden in German).
+It’s a convent now, not a monastery, and it’s been a nunnery for much longer.
+But it’s the word monasterium that lent its name to the town of Müstair, and to the valley at whose end it lies.
+It is the easternmost municipality in Switzerland, located in the southeast corner of the canton of Grison (Graubünden in German).

 Even though there’s a through road into Italy, and bikers, cyclists and sports car drivers all vie for road space further up the valley as they blast their way up the Umbrail and Stelvio passes, this place today feels like a dead end, and it’s all the better for it.
 A rare thing for an Alpine valley of any significance, it has no railway, and the valley stream, the Rum, or Rom, or whatever other vowels the local languages and dialects can throw at it, is left completely unchannelled and undammed.